crowdpro3/bogdanvlviv.github.io/_posts/ruby/rails/2018-10-08-what-is-new-in-rails-6_0.markdown

 This post about news and some changes that have been done in Rails 6.0.

-> Note that this post is being updated since Rails 6.0 has not been released yet.
-> In order to be notified about new changes in this post, you can [subscribe to my mailing list]({{ site.mailchimp_signup_form_url }}), [follow me on Twitter](https://twitter.com/bogdanvlviv), or just refresh this page from time to time.
-Stay tuned!

 ## Table of Contents

 - [Rails 6.0 requires Ruby 2.5.0 or newer](#rails-60-requires-ruby-250-or-newer)